gkaretka/small_project_pp2/README.md

 # small_project_pp2
-Small project in python for data visualisation
+Small project in python for data visualisation.
+Parse NMEA data and display it with `folium`.

 How to test:
 * In order to run it use [nbviewer link with loaded notebook](https://nbviewer.org/github/gkaretka/small_project_pp2/blob/main/runner.ipynb)